EmpaEconversion/aurora-cycler-manager/README.md

 Run daemon.py to periodically update the database with the samples, job statuses, as well as periodically harvest data from the cyclers and run analysis.
 This can also harvest data from EC-lab directly if eclab_harvester.py is configured.

-Run visualiser.py to view an interactive visualiser of the results for samples and batches of samples.
+Run visualiser/app.py to view an interactive visualiser of the results for samples and batches of samples, and to control the cyclers.

 ## Contributors